The Probabilistic Gamble:

 Three genuine tradeoffs worth knowing.

 Worst-case complexity is probabilistic, not guaranteed.
 A red-black tree guarantees $O(\log n)$ for every operation.
 A skip list guarantees it in expectation.
 For most workloads, this is academic.
-For hard real-time systems or financial matching engines with strict SLA requirements, the deterministic guarantee may matter.
+For hard real-time systems or financial matching engines with strict latency requirements, the deterministic guarantee may matter.

 Putting It Together